canonical/brand-store-documentation/docs/Serial Vault/signing-keys.md

 <h2 id='heading--key-roles'>Register a signing key with limited roles</h2>

 Role-scoped keys are signing keys that are limited to be able to sign only specific assertion types.
-These limitations can be set when first registering the key with the Brand Store.
+These limitations can be set when first registering the key with the Dedicated Snap Store.
 For example, a key can be registered for only signing serial assertions, and can be further constrained to the serial assertions for only certain models.
 This improves security as it limits the potential impact of a leaked key.

 Customers currently cannot register a role-scoped signing key themselves.
 They must raise a support request as documented below.